 You can see in the video below how to play that.

-I have also seen someone play this following part instead, which is kind a cool too.
+I have also seen someone play this following part instead, which is kinda cool too.

-This is actually the same like what I explained above, but the difference is that the moving Eb to D note is located not in the bass but at the top of the chord.
+This is actually the same as what I explained above, but the difference is that the moving Eb to D note is located not in the bass but at the top of the chord.

 In this example, it goes from an Eb chord, then the Eb note (top note in the chord now) moves down a half step to D, and then the rest of the chord moves down a half step to a D chord.

-Same idea, just arranged differently.
+The same idea, just arranged differently.

 I personally prefer playing it where the bass motion happens in the bass.